 Oral Surgeons in Cary, NC

-contact Cary Implant and General Dentistry in Cary, NC today at 919-481-0330 to schedule a consultation!
+Interested in Oral Surgery?
+Contact Cary Implant and General Dentistry in Cary, NC today at 919-481-0330 to schedule a consultation!

 Wisdom Teeth – To Be Or Not To Be Wisdom teeth, which typically make their appearance between the ages of 17 and 25, can cause significant problems when there is not enough room for them to grow in properly.
 As a person ages, the effects of retained and impacted wisdom teeth can be more consequential.
 This article reviews the issues associated with wisdom teeth and whether or not they should be removed...
 Read Article